I have a high-speed connection but see buffering or a low connection speed message.

 - Flash is telling me to upgrade Flash, but I already have the latest version installed.

-- How do I utilize Watch Now on my portable device?
+- Can I watch videos I purchased on my portable device?

 - I get a blank screen when switching to full-screen viewing mode.